LRombaut/hiking_oracle/README.md

 It takes considerable effort to fit these models in the way I have done.
 If the goal were simply to make predictions, the added value over a machine learning approach like a random forest regression (8) seems moot.
 However, the goal of having interpretable parameter estimates and obtaining insight into the data generating process is achieved with the approach I've taken.

 For fun it might be a neat idea to make an R shiny-app (9) implementing the fitted model to make predictions about future hikes and use Bayesian updating to narrow down the effect sizes.
-Like an oracle, the predictions will be vague and almost never right on the mark!
+Like an oracle, the predictions will be vague and almost never right on the mark but may still be entertaining!

 # Links